The death of a child is an impossible grief to imagine.

 “The worst thing people did was avoid us.
 And I am not just talking about people who didn’t reach out to us, I am talking about people seeing me in the grocery store, trying to avoid eye contact, and turning around and going the other direction.
 That was awful.”

 Often parents are unsure when they need to seek outside help for their child.
-You know your own child best, but as a general rule, it’s a good idea to seek out counseling services if your child’s eating and/or sleeping habits are drastically different or there is a major change in his or her emotions (for example, showing almost no emotion or becoming overly emotional).
-Obviously, if your child makes any statements about wanting to harm themselves or wishing they were dead, you should seek help immediately.
+You know your own child best, but as a general rule, it’s a good idea to seek out counseling services if your child’s eating and/or sleeping habits are drastically different.
+Also watch for a major change in his or her emotions (for example, showing almost no emotion or becoming overly emotional).

 Kent District Library has compiled a list of books that they carry in their branches.